 Core courses required for the College of Marine Science must be completed with at least a B- to be accepted toward degree, otherwise, the course will need to be retaken.
 If the student does not pass a core course with a B- or better the second time, the student will be asked to voluntarily withdraw from the College unless a petition is submitted by the student explaining the extenuating circumstances and is approved by the major advisor and the Director of Academic Affairs.
-If neither action is taken, the student will be dismissed from the program.
+If neither action is taken, the student will be dismissed from the program if they do not voluntarily withdraw from the program.